 My responses in the resulting interview were a little repetitive, but it’s the best that I could come up with as the soap suds dripped down into my eyes:

 …still, it gets the point across.
-I’m just happy that it wasn’t a television interview; so are you.
+I’m just happy that it wasn’t a television interview and so are you.